-PHASE 1 TIA Timeline
+Yearly TIA Timeline

-April 15, 2023 TIA Phase 2 Application Submitted by CISD to TEA for approval August 2023 CISD will receive notification from TEA of program approval or disapproval.
-If the program is approved, we begin the data capture year in 2023-2024 school year.
-August 2023 All teachers will be trained during in-service.
-September 2023 All teachers will administer beginning-of-year pre-test for all students.
-Growth goals will be set for each individual student following Pre-tests.
+April 15 of the current School Year Expansion Application Submitted by CISD to TEA for approval August of each year CISD will receive notification from TEA of program approval or disapproval.
+If the program is approved, we begin the data capture year.
+August of Data Capture Year All teachers will be trained during in-service.
+September of Data Capture Year All teachers will administer the beginning-of-year pre-test for all students.
+Growth goals will be set for each student following Pre-tests.
 Dates will be set for Fall and Spring formal observations.
-December 2023-January 2024 Mid-year MAP assessments will be given in ELAR, Math, & Science to develop targeted improvement plans.
-End-of-year assessments and post-tests will be April- May 2024 administered.
+December - January of Data Capture Year Mid-year MAP assessments will be given in ELAR, Math, & Science to develop targeted improvement plans.
+April - May of Data Capture Year End-of-year assessments and post-tests will be administered.
 Administrators will calculate student growth percentages.
-Summative T-TESS conferences will be conducted and T-TESS data will be converted to percentages.
-Summer 2024 Administrators will review data from all participating teachers to determine which teachers to submit to TEA for designation consideration.
-Nov.
-1, 2024 CISD will submit data to TTU for processing and validation for each teacher submitted for designation.
-Final approval notification from TTU February 2025 April 2025 Final designations and allotment notification June 2025 Initial payout of allotment funds to designated teachers.
+Summative T-TESS conferences will be conducted, and T-TESS data will be converted to percentages.
+Summer of Data Capture Year Administrators will review data from all participating teachers to determine which teachers to submit to TEA for designation consideration.
+November of the following School Year CISD will submit data to TTU for processing and validation for each teacher submitted for designation.
+February of the following School Year Final approval notification from TTU April of the following School Year Final designations and allotment notification June of the following School Year Initial payout of allotment funds to designated teachers.